Colby-Frison/CS-2614/Assembly project/Documents/Design_Document.md

 1. Repeatedly subtract 8
    * Add -8 using ADD instruction
 2. Count how many times we can subtract
-   * Increment counter with INC
+   * done by incrementing counter with INC
 3. The remainder is what we couldn't subtract
    * Check using SNA for negative
 4. Convert each digit to ASCII before output